marcduiker/azure-functions-university/lessons/table.md

     > 🔎 **Observation** - Note that Route parameter contains {region} and {id} expressions.

-4. Add `region` and `id` parameters to the method signature, below the HttpTrigger:

-    ```csharp
-    string region,
-    string id,
-    ```

-5. Add the following Table input binding as the final parameter of the method:
+4. Add the following Table input binding as the final parameter of the method:

     ```csharp
     [Table(